 2) Expressing Needs – This app helps couples to identify and express some of their wants — without complaining.
 Designed to be used when the couple is together and can see each other’s faces and body language, these apps aim to start important conversations.

 3) Kahnoodle - “It’s all about positive affirmation,” says Kahnoodle founder Zahairah Scott Washington.
 “If ‘thoughtful acts’ rank high on her ‘love signs’ and she recognizes his thoughtful act,” Washington explains, “the couple’s love tank will fill up fast.”
 Either partner can also spot when it’s running low and take action.

 4) Fix a Fight – This app helps couples deal with the inevitable conflicts in any relationship.
 Creator Mark McGonigle, a Gottman-trained therapist and owner of MindWise apps, relies on humor and mutual understanding to guide couples through defusing conflict.

 5) Kindu – This app is only about sex.
 Want to share your hottest longings without being thought of as weird or disgusting?
 Pick from a large erotic menu of acts and acting out, and the app will reveal them to your partner only when you score a match.
 So if you’re afraid to tell him you adore being tied up, he’ll never know—unless that turns him on too.

 Riveting talks by remarkable people, free to the world.
 TED is a nonprofit devoted to Ideas Worth Spreading.

 A few favorites -

 The Inner Journey is a 3 1/2-day residential program intended to support you in powerfully and dramatically transforming the quality of your life.
 Drawn from years of experience and research into a wide range of personal, philosophical, and spiritual transformational practices.
-Workshops are held in Gore, Virginia.
+Workshops are held in the Washington DC area.

 Free Phone Consultation